Priyankaaghogare/ShopEase/README.md

 Priyanka Ghogare Java Developer | Spring Boot | JDBC | Hibernate

 📄 License :
-This project is for learning and educational purposes.
+This project is intended for educational and practice purposes only, aimed at improving programming skills.

 🚀 Features